andy-maier/python-garbagetracker/docs/intro.rst

 See section
 :ref:`Background`
-for more detailed explanations.
+for more detailed explanations about object release in Python.

+Yagot is simple to use and provides two ways of using it:

+* It provides a `pytest`_ plugin that detects collected and uncollectable objects caused by the test cases.
+This detection is enabled by specifying command line options or environment variables and does not require modifying the test cases.

-Yagot is designed to be useable independent of any test framework, but it can also be used with test frameworks such as `pytest`_, `nose`_, or `unittest`_.
+* It provides a Python decorator named :func:`~yagot.leak_check` that detects collected and uncollectable objects caused by the decorated function or method.
+This allows using Yagot independent of any test framework or with other test frameworks such as `nose`_ or `unittest`_.

 Yagot works with a normal (non-debug) build of Python.

-Yagot is simple to use: It provides a Python decorator named :func:`~yagot.leak_check` which validates that the decorated function or method does not create any uncollectable objects or garbage objects, and raises an :exc:`~py:exceptions.AssertionError` otherwise.
-Simply use the decorator on a function you want to check.
-It can be used on any function or method, but it makes most sense to use it on test functions.

 .. _pytest: https://docs.pytest.org/
 .. _nose: https://nose.readthedocs.io/